ctrliq/fuzzball-workflow-examples/openfoam/README.md

 ## Running the Workflow

-The following section walks through how to run the Fuzzball workflow `openfoam-motorbike-mpi.yaml` using the CLI and GUI.
+The following section walks through the process of how to run the Fuzzball workflow `openfoam-motorbike-mpi.yaml` using the CLI and GUI.

 ### Using the Fuzzball CLI